-Year Ended March 31, 2018 2017 2016 Net cash provided by operating activities \$ 84,169 \$ 100,039 \$ 84,413 Net cash used in investing activities (17,991) (28,045) (62,189) Net cash used in financing activities (82,104) (22,435) Effects of exchange rate - changes in cash 17,219 (8,175) (1,820) Net increase (decrease) in cash and cash equivalents \$ 1,293 \$ 41,384 \$ (49,566)
+Year Ended March 31, 2019 2018 2017 Net cash provided by operating activities \$ 110,180 \$ 84,169 \$ 100,039 Net cash used in investing activities (5,261) (17,991) (28,045) Net cash used in financing activities (90,713) (82,104) (22,435) Effects of exchange rate - changes in cash (16,998) 17,219 (8,175) Net increase (decrease) in cash and cash equivalents \$ (2,792) \$ 1,293 \$ 41,384

-Net cash provided by operating activities was \$84.2 million in fiscal 2018, \$100.0 million in fiscal 2017 and \$84.4 million in fiscal 2016.
+Net cash provided by operating activities was \$110.2 million in fiscal 2019, \$84.2 million in fiscal 2018 and \$100.0 million in fiscal 2017.
+In fiscal 2019, cash generated by operating activities was primarily due to net income adjusted for the impact of non-cash charges and increases in deferred revenue and accrued expenses.
+These amounts were partially offset by an increase in accounts receivable.
 In fiscal 2018, cash generated by operating activities was primarily due to net loss adjusted for the impact of non-cash charges and increases in deferred services revenue as a result of customer support agreements from new customers and renewal agreements with our installed customer base, partially offset by an increase in accounts receivable.
-In fiscal 2017, cash generated by operating activities was primarily due to net loss adjusted for the impact of non-cash charges and increases in deferred services revenue as a result of customer support agreements from new customer support agreements from new customers and renewal agreements and renewal agreements with our installed customer base, partially offset by an increase in accounts receivable.
-In fiscal 2017, cash generated by operating activities was primarily due to net loss adjusted for the impact of non-cash charges and increases in deferred services revenue as a result of customer support agreements from new customers and renewal agreements with our installed customer base and an increase in accrued expenses, partially offset by an increase in accounts receivable.

-Net cash used in investing activities was \$18.0 million in fiscal 2018, \$28.0 million in fiscal 2017 and \$62.2 million in fiscal 2016.
-In fiscal 2018, cash used in investing activities was related to \$10.9 million of net purchases of short-term investments of U.S. Treasury Bills, and \$7.0 million of capital expenditures as we continue to invest in and enhance our global infrastructure.
-In fiscal 2017, cash used in investing activities was related to \$21.6 million of net purchases of short-term investments of U.S. Treasury Bills, and \$6.4 million of capital expenditures as we continue to invest in and enhance our global infrastructure.
-In fiscal 2017, cash used in investing activities was related to \$21.6 million of net purchases of short-term investments of U.S. Treasury Bills, and \$6.4 million of capital expenditures as we continue to invest in and enhance our global infrastructure.
-In fiscal 2016, cash used in investing activities was primarily related to \$49.1 million of net purchases of short-term investments of U.S. Treasury Bills, \$6.3 million of capital expenditures as we continue to invest in and enhance our global infrastructure and a \$4.7 million investment in Laitek, Inc.
+Net cash used in investing activities was \$5.3 million in fiscal 2019, \$18.0 million in fiscal 2018 and \$28.0 million in fiscal 2017.
+In fiscal 2019, cash used in investing activities was related to \$1.3 million of net proceeds of short-term investments of U.S. Treasury Bills, and \$6.6 million of capital expenditures as we continue to invest in and enhance our global infrastructure.
+Included in this balance was a purchase of land adjacent to our global corporate headquarters.
+In fiscal 2018, cash used in investing activities was related to \$1.0 million of net purchases of short-term investments of U.S. Treasury Bills, and \$7.0 million of capital expenditures as we continue to invest in and enhance our global infrastructure investments of U.S. Treasury Bills, and \$6.4 million of net purchases of short-term investments of U.S. Treasury Bills, and \$6.4 million of capital expenditures as we continue to invest in and enhance our global infrastructure.

-Net cash used in financing activities was \$82.1 million in fiscal 2018, \$22.4 million in fiscal 2017 and \$70.0 million in fiscal 2016.
-The cash used in financing activities in fiscal 2018 was primarily due to \$112.2 million used to repurchase shares of our common stock under our repurchase program, partially offset by \$30.1 million of proceeds from the exercise of stock options and the employee stock purchase plan.
-The cash used in financing activities in fiscal 2017 was primarily due to \$50.0 million used to repurchase shares of our common stock under our repurchase program, partially offset by \$21.3 million of proceeds from the exercise of stock options and the employee stock under our repurchase program, partially offset by \$21.3 million of proceeds from the exercise of stock options and the employee stock purchase plan and \$6.2 million of excess tax benefits related to employee stock under our repurchase program, partially offset by \$14.8 million of proceeds from the exercise of stock options and the exercise of stock options and the employee stock under our repurchase program, partially offset by \$14.8 million of proceeds from the exercise of stock options and the employee stock purchase plan and \$6.7 million of excess tax benefits related to employee stock-based compensation.
+Net cash used in financing activities was \$90.7 million in fiscal 2019, \$82.1 million in fiscal 2018 and \$22.4 million in fiscal 2017.
+The cash used in financing activities in fiscal 2019 was primarily due to \$132.7 million used to repurchase shares of our common stock under our repurchase program, partially offset by \$42.0 million of proceeds from the exercise of stock options and the employee stock purchase plan.
+The cash used in financing activities in fiscal 2017 was primarily due to \$112.2 million used to repurchase shares of our common stock under our repurchase program, partially offset by \$30.1 million of proceeds from the exercise of stock options and the employee stock purchase plan.
+The cash used in financing activities in fiscal 2017 was primarily due to \$50.0 million used to repurchase shares of our common stock under our repurchase program, partially offset by \$21.3 million of proceeds from the exercise of stock options and the employee stock purchase program, partially offset by \$21.3 million of proceeds from the exercise of stock options and the employee stock under our repurchase program, partially offset by \$21.3 million of proceeds from the exercise of stock options and \$6.2 million of excess tax benefits related to employee stock-based compensation.